Flowduino/EventDrivenSwift/README.md

 ## Features Coming Soon
 `EventDrivenSwift` is an evolving and ever-improving Library, so here is a list of the features you can expect in future releases:
-- **Event Pools** - A superset expanding upon a given `EventReceiver` descendant type to provide pooled processing based on given scaling rules and conditions.
+- **Event Pools** - A superset expanding upon a given `EventThread` descendant type to provide pooled processing based on given scaling rules and conditions.

 These are the features intended for the next Release, which will either be *3.2.0* or *4.0.0* depending on whether these additions require interface-breaking changes to the interfaces in version *3.1.0*.